kiancchen/Vending-Machine/Sprint1Report.md

 ### Client Feedback

-Our client is satisfy with output of current sprint.
-However, client has pointed out that the product backlog has not been associated with corresponding user stories well.
+Our client is satisfied with output of current sprint.
+However, client pointed out that the product backlog were not associated with corresponding user stories well.
 There should be more description and accepted criteria for each task.

 - What has been done?
-  - The database that stores users and cashes has been implemented.
+  - The database that stores users and cashes.
   - The user is able to log in and log out.
   - The user can log in automatically after sign up.
-  - The owner can add, change or remove user(s).
+  - The owner can add, change or remove users.
-  - A table of users is displayed.
+  - A table of users can be displayed.
-  - A table of cash amounts is displayed.
+  - A table of numbers of cashes can be displayed.
 - What has not been done?
-  - The feature that should be able to set the cash is not yet implemented.
+  - The cashier and owner being able to set the cash is not yet implemented.
-  - The feature that should be able to calculate the change is not yet implemented.
+  - The feature that calculates the specific changes is not yet implemented.

 ### Revisited Product Backlog

-The tasks have not initialized enough at the Sprint Planning, thus it will cause more conflict later when a new feature should be added.
-To make things better, the new feature in backlog should label with `NEW`, which helps indicate which tasks are initial and revisited.
+The tasks have not created carefully and detailedly at the Sprint Planning, thus it will cause much conflict later when a new feature should be added.
+To improve this, we should spend more time on user stories and create tasks for each user stories while planning next sprint.

-Besides, the tasks have not been prioritize at the beginning, so that it will extends the duration of other tasks if specific task is not implemented yet.
-In the next sprint, all the tasks should be prioritize first, and teammates aim to finished tasks with higher priority first.
+Besides, the tasks were not prioritized at the beginning, so that it will extend the duration of other tasks if one task that should have higher priority is not implemented yet in time.
+And the teammate have to wait for that task being completed.
+In the next sprint, all the tasks should be prioritized first, and teammates aim to finish tasks with higher priority first.

+Also, we assigned some tasks to teammates that are not good at that.
+For example, some teammates are not familar with `Javafx` but we asked them to complete an GUI task.
+In the next sprint, we should consider the ability of each teammate and ask them to do what they are good at to improve the efficiency.

 ## Sprint Retrospective

 - Date: 5th November
 - What went well during the Sprint?
-  - Finished all the tasks on time.
+  - Completed all the tasks on time.
-  - Working on different features on different branches.
+  - Worked on different features on different branches by different teammate well.
-  - All agile practices have been deployed, e.g. no conflict when merge to master on origin.
+  - All agile tools and practices were utilized.
+  - The communication among teammate was efficient so that we can adjust our tasks in time during the progress of the development.
 - What can be improved in the future?
   - More description and acceptance criteria of each task.
   - Associate tasks with corresponding user stories.
   - Prioritize all the tasks at the beginning.
+  - Assign tasks to the right teammates.